alex-davidson/FlexiGlob/README.md

 ## Dependencies

-* Built upon .NET Standard 2.1, so it should be compatible with .NET Core 3 and any later versions of the same.
+* Targets .NET Standard 1.3 and 2.1, therefore it should work with .NET Framework 4.6 and later, and all versions of .NET Core.
 * No additional library dependencies.

-It would be convenient to be able to use this in .NET Framework projects too so I might reduce the .NET Standard version dependency at some point.

 ## Supported Glob Syntax